Est. 2008

 “No, it’s for real.
 It’s kind of gross but, you know, it could be worse.
 At least they keep their clothes on.”

 Maggie nodded absently, rifling through the rolls of wrapping paper to find the least obnoxious holiday pattern.
 She needed to wrap a WiFi Enabled fan for her dad and a tissue box from her mom’s favorite wicker basket company.
-Usually they let her pick something they bought for Maury as her gift to him.
+Usually her parents they let her pick something they bought for Maury as her own gift to him.
 Maggie was confident in her understanding of her parents’ taste and had been excited about the gifts hidden under her bed, but in this moment, she couldn’t overcome the simple truth that they were both fundamentally useless objects.
 She tried to summon back the excitement, the charge of a happy secret, but it wasn’t there.

 “The idea of a tissue box is insane,” she said, resentfully breaking the silence that she knew was making Jacob uneasy, and which she had been cultivating almost as a challenge to him, “Tissues already come in boxes.
 This is a tissue box box.
 Who needs this?”